A complete guide for businesses:

 Employers must follow local legislation in regards to things like benefits, parental leave, minimum wage, termination of employment, holiday days, and taxes.
 Employment contract requirements also vary by country.
 For example:

-In France, you have to provide a stipend to defray costs of working from home
+You have to provide a stipend to defray costs of working from home

-In Spain, you need to have a separate remote agreement
+You need to have a separate remote agreement

-In Brazil, you can’t take vacation for first 12 months of your employment
+You can’t take vacation for first 12 months of your employment

-In the UK, parental leave can be shared between parents
+Parental leave can be shared between parents

 Intellectual property